the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab3_loops/_index.md

 ### Code

-{{< code-action "After you are confident you under the logic of the pseudocode, translate it into python code." >}} We suggest translating one line of pseudocode at a time.
+{{< code-action "After you are confident you understand the logic of the pseudocode, translate it into python code." >}} We suggest translating one line of pseudocode at a time.

 Here is an example of what the program will output when run:
 ```shell